Rosster/MLFinalProject/README.md

 - **I**(1) - differenced 1 time
 - **MA**(3) - taking into account the stock's 3 day moving average

-We test whether adding the sentiment predictors significantly improves the performance of this naive ARIMA model.
+We test whether adding the sentiment predictors significantly improves the performance of this naive ARIMA model by measuring reduction in MSE, if any.

 For Classification Models